South Australian Railways steel carriage stock: V/Line (1983-1992)

-When V/Line introduced their New Deal in 1981, the intention was to provide an all-steel, all-airconditioned fleet of carriages and to abolish the use of older, timber-bodied cars.
-The fleet was not quite sufficient to achieve this goal immediately, and so while the Harris carriages were undergoing refurbishment, V/Line agreed to hire some carriages from Australian National, from 8 March 1983.
-The cars initially transferred were 702, 703 and 715.
-During the repaint and restoration, car 715 was found to have significant rust problems, and so it was returned in May 1983.
-In its place, Australian National sent over 500, on 16 September 1983, and 600, on 30 September 1983.
+When V/Line introduced its "New Deal for Country Passengers" in 1981, the intention was to provide an all-steel, all-air-conditioned fleet of carriages, and retire the old timber-bodied cars.
+The existing carriage fleet was not sufficient to achieve that goal so, while former suburban Harris carriages were undergoing refurbishment to become short-haul H-class cars, V/Line hired carriages 702, 703 and 715 from Australian National on 8 March 1983.
+Car 715 was found to have significant rust and was returned in May 1983.
+As a replacement, Australian National sent 500 on 16 September 1983, and 600 on 30 September 1983.

-The cars were refurbished and painted in the older Victorian Railways scheme of blue with gold stripes, to avoid the implication that the vehicles were of the same quality as newer, air-conditioned stock.
-They were used as a fixed consist on runs that would later be handed over to H sets.
-While in V/Line service they were classed BK1 and BK2, AK1 and BKL3, ex 702, 703, 500 and 600 respectively.
+The hired cars were refurbished and painted in the older Victorian Railways scheme of blue with gold stripes, to avoid any impression that the vehicles were of the same quality as the new air-conditioned cars that were being introduced concurrently.
+The hired carriages were used as a fixed consist on services that were later run using the converted H-class cars.
+While in V/Line service, the South Australian cars were classed BK1 and BK2, AK1 and BKL3, ex 702, 703, 500 and 600 respectively.
 BK1 was the first to enter service on 3 June 1983, followed by BK2 on 13 August 1983, AK1 on 17 October 1983 and BKL3 on 14 December 1983.

-Circa 1986, 1AK was reclassed as Economy in place of First Class, to better match with the short-haul H type rosters.
-It is not known if the capacity of the car was increased from 42 to 56 by replacing seats, but that is unlikely.

-In 1991 2BK had one of its toilet compartments converted to a conductor office area, eliminating the need for a guard's van to be included in the consist.
+Circa 1986, AK1 was reclassified from first class to economy, to match the single-class, short-haul H-type carriages.
+It is not known if the capacity of the car was increased from 42 to 56, but that is unlikely.
+In 1991, BK2 had one of its toilet compartments converted to a conductor's office, eliminating the need to use a guard's van.

-During the V/Line era, car 607 was sold privately, refurbished, painted blue and gold and reclassed 1BH.
-It was offered to V/Line for use on regular services but deemed unnecessary, and in 1987 it was restored to its previous identity.
+During its time with V/Line, car 607 was sold privately, refurbished, painted blue and gold, and reclassified 1BH.
+It was offered to V/Line for use on regular services but that was deemed unnecessary and, in 1987, the car was restored to its previous identity.